akando42/next-map/public/content/posts/10-17/index.md

 ![Loud Mouth Duck Hiding Behind The Ocean](https://storage.googleapis.com/spykman-world/loud-mouth-duck-hiding-behind-the-ocean.png)

-Samuel Huntingon describes American identity as not “a Nation of Immigrants” but “a Nation of British settlers” and these first British settlers or the 13 colonies create the American Creed as embodying the “principles of liberty, equality, individualism, representative government and private property” for White people.
+Samuel Huntingon describes American identity as not a Nation of Immigrants but a Nation of British Settlers and these first British settlers or the 13 colonies create the American Creed as embodying the “principles of liberty, equality, individualism, representative government and private property” for White people.

 ![US English Thirteen Colonies](https://storage.googleapis.com/spykman-world/us_thirteen_colonies_and_the_west.png)